 The number of analyzable URLs indicates how many URLs of your page can be examined during the onpage analysis.
 Some providers limit the total number per month, others per analyzed domain.
 Therefore, when choosing the right SEO tool, you should make sure that the maximum number of analyzable URLs fits your project and covers the entire URL structure of your domain now and in the future.

-In order to successively work through the error messages from the onpage analysis, most tool providers provide error reporting.
-Usually in the form of a checklist prioritized according to subject areas (SEO, technology, etc.) and importance of the errors, these can be eliminated in a structured manner – this makes Onpage SEO almost real fun!
+To successively work through the error messages from the onpage analysis, most tool providers provide error reporting.
+Usually in the form of a checklist prioritized according to subject areas (SEO, technology, etc.) and the importance of the errors, these can be eliminated in a structured manner – this makes Onpage SEO almost real fun!

 Internal link structure and anchor texts